-- Where heavy duty vehicles and construction plant are required, both the type of vehicles/machinery and the area/s these are to access shall be specified in a Method Statement. - Access routes/haul roads will utilise only existing roads or tracks, unless such routes are not available or new routes are to be constructed as part of the project, in which case a Method Statement must be submitted for the construction of any new access/ haul roads (including temporary routes). - No new roads or tracks may be created except where such routes are specifically approved by the ECO, in the EA or in this EMP. - Any new access roads/haul roads must be designed so as to minimise erosion and must run across slopes and not directly up-hill. - All vehicles and access to the site must remain within demarcated access routes and working areas on site - All reasonable measures must be implemented to minimize impacts on local commuters e.g. limiting construction vehicles travelling on public roadways during the morning and late afternoon commute time and avoid using roads through densely populated built-up areas so as not to disturb existing retail and commercial operations. - On gravel or earth roads on site, the vehicles of the Contractor and his suppliers may not exceed a speed of 25 km/h. - On public roads adjacent to the site vehicles will adhere to municipal and provincial traffic regulations. - All temporary access routes must be rehabilitated at the end of the contract to the satisfaction of the ECO. - The movement of heavy construction vehicles along R380 should be timed to avoid peak traffic hours;
+- Where heavy duty vehicles and construction plant are required, both the type of vehicles/machinery and the area/s these are to access shall be specified in a Method Statement. - Access routes/haul roads will utilise only existing roads or tracks, unless such routes are not available or new routes are to be constructed as part of the project, in which case a Method Statement must be submitted for the construction of any new access/ haul roads (including temporary routes). - No new roads or tracks may be created except where such routes are specifically approved by the ECO, in the EA or in this EMP. - Any new access roads/haul roads must be designed so as to minimise erosion and must run across slopes and not directly up-hill. - All vehicles and access to the site must remain within demarcated access routes and working areas on site. - All reasonable measures must be implemented to minimize impacts on local commuters e.g. limiting construction vehicles travelling on public roadways during the morning and late afternoon commute time and avoid using roads through densely populated built-up areas so as not to disturb existing retail and commercial operations. - On gravel or earth roads on site, the vehicles of the Contractor and his suppliers may not exceed a speed of 25 km/h. - On public roads adjacent to the site vehicles will adhere to municipal and provincial traffic regulations. - All temporary access routes must be rehabilitated at the end of the contract to the satisfaction of the ECO. - Drivers should be made aware of the potential dust and noise impacts posed to surrounding residences.
+All drivers must ensure that speed limit of 60 km per hour is enforced; - The movement of heavy construction vehicles along main roads should be timed to avoid peak traffic hours;